Granville Sharp. Did he get us into this mess?

 And it was He who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to equip the saints for works of ministry and to build up the body of Christ

 Each item in the list of v.
 11 is a gift from Christ to the body.
 It is reasonable to assume that every item in the list is comparable.
 Apostles, prophets, and evangelists are clearly offices, therefore so are “pastors and teachers,” (whether unified or distinct).
 The phrase “pastors and teachers” is uniquely grouped with one “tous de,” signifying some connection between these not found between “apostle,” “prophet,” and “evangelist”.
 Absent some grammatical proof indicating that the terms share a referent (à la Sharp), I assume a distinction of offices with some related quality.
-In other words, I think the onus is on the three office proponents to prove their view simply on the grammar, but even more so against the weight of reformed history.
+I think the onus is on the three office proponents to prove their view simply on the grammar, but even more so against the weight of reformed history.

 This is not a very satisfactory conclusion, and it is not as elegant as the clear terms “teaching elder” and “ruling elder.”
 In response, I point out that every elder must be “apt to teach,” ruling or not.
 Let the pastors and teachers also simply be called “elder” along with ruling elders when meeting for elder duties.
 Let the pastors and teachers, but not the ruling elders, be called “ministers” when discussing their role with the sacraments.
 Let nobody take the title of “Worship Pastor!”
 The same impulse that motivates the regulative principle of worship ought to extend into our organization of the offices, including their titles.